 Support for Home Schooling

 With the ongoing COVID-19 pandemic we are all facing many weeks of uncertainty and challenge.
-We will be remaining open and will work to ensure that our teachers can, if required, support you and your family throughout this period of school closure, social distancing and staying at home.
-We are extremely busy with requests from so many families now looking for support with home schooling but, if you have any questions at all or just need some advice, feel free to call us on 01993 774549 at any time.
+We will work to ensure that our teachers can, if required, support you and your family throughout this period of school closure, social distancing and staying at home.
+We are extremely busy with requests from many families now looking for support with home schooling but, if you have any questions at all or just need some advice, feel free to call us on 01993 774549 at any time.
 We have extended our working hours from 0900 to 1900 each day, including over weekends.

 Success in Home Schooling